We were hoping to archive this article - but we're seeing some organizations starting to switch their fall galas into online only auctions. . .

 Most SchoolAuction.net, Tofino Auctions, and PartySupporters customers can run pure online auctions.
 Here's how to get started.

-While online-only events cant replicate the energy that drives up bidding at in-person events, there are some steps you can take to maximize their fundraising potential.
+While online-only events can't replicate the energy that drives up bidding at in-person events, there are some steps you can take to maximize their fundraising potential.

 Run your online auction in stages, starting with a well-curated Silent auction.

 When it comes to online auctions: less is more.
-Ideally, you want to get 5 9 bids per silent item, in order to maximize earnings.
+Ideally, you want to get 5 - 9 bids per silent item, in order to maximize earnings.
 This means offering fewer items.
-Think about the number of people likely to bid in your online auction, and limit the number of items youre offering to 35% of that amount.
-That means if you expect 100 people to bid, youll want about 35 Silent online items in your catalog.
-If youve already procured more items than you need, set some aside for a future event and/or combine some of them into more appealing packages.
+Think about the number of people likely to bid in your online auction, and limit the number of items you're offering to 35% of that amount.
+That means if you expect 100 people to bid, you'll want about 35 Silent online items in your catalog.
+If you've already procured more items than you need, set some aside for a future event and/or combine some of them into more appealing packages.

-Promote the heck out of these items.
+Promote the heck out of your online items.
 Be sure to send your supporters an invitation to bid.
 Remind them to bid high and bid often to support the good work your organization does.
 Update and resend your invitation to bid daily with a list of who leads the bidding for your most competitive items.
 Include a list of items that are too-good-to-be-true deals to goose bidding on those.
 The goal is to spur a sense of heightened competition among your bidders.

 Use the Extended Bidding feature, so that any item with active bidding near closing time automatically remains open to capture last-minute bids.

-After your online Live auction closes, tally up what youve earned from your Silent and Live items.
+After your online "Live" auction closes, tally up what you've earned from your Silent and "Live items".
 How close are you to meeting your goal, or to what you typically earn at your gala auction?

 You can raise money for a single fund or for multiple funds.
-And Plus and Premium subscribers can set up recurring donations on their sites.